msg-byu/getting-started/instructions/python_packages.md

 ```

 in your docker terminal.
 This simple command installs the python
-package called numpy which contains almost every numerical tool you
+package called numpy, which contains almost every numerical tool you
 will ever need when you program.
 You can now access the numpy tools
 simply by using: